jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 - A closed channel will not accept any data.

-- Receiving from a closed unbuffered channel will return a zero-value.
+- Receiving from a closed unbuffered channel will return a zero value.

 Wouldn't it be nice for channels to hold data for some time?
 Here's where buffered channels come to play.

 ### Buffered channels, the portal that is somehow cylindrical?

-Bufferend channels are channels with buffers.
+Buffered channels are channels with buffers.
 Data can be stored in these, so sending and receiving don't have to happen simultaneously.

 ```go
 func main() {